pekrau/CouchDB2/README.md

 ### `db.put(doc)`

-Insert or update the document.
+Inserts or updates the document.

 If the document is already in the database, the `_rev` item must be present in the document; its value will be updated.